freegroup/kube-highavailability/README.md

 ```

 The important part is the `podAntiAffinity` and especially the `topologyKey`.
 Without the topology a schedule
-of the pod in the layout below ist possible.
+of the pod in the layout below ist possible. **This is then guaranteed not the desired result.**

 ![Screen](/images/deployment_wrong.png?raw=true "create_user")